cdnt/cdn-api/README.md

         'type'      => 'image',      // default file
-        'filename'  => 'my-img.jpg', // if not set, filename will be detected automatically 'rule_key'  => 'my-rule',    // see docs for details ];
+        'filename'  => 'my-img.jpg', // if not set, filename will be detected automatically 'rule_key'  => 'my-rule',    // see docs for details 'folder_id' => 555,          // 0 - root folder.
+See more about folders
+    ];
     $data2 = $cdn->upload('https://images.local/image.jpg', $params);
     var_dump($data2);